duarteguilherme/autobounds/README.md

 # Autobounds

-Autobounds is an advanced software tool designed to automate the calculation of partial identification bounds in causal inference problems.
+Autobounds is an advanced software tool designed to automate the calculation of partial identification bounds in causal inference problems (we're still in beta, so expect many changes soon).

 Developed by researchers at the University of Pennsylvania, Johns Hopkins University, and Princeton University, Autobounds leverages polynomial programming and dual relaxation techniques to compute the sharpest possible bounds on causal effects, even when data is incomplete or mismeasured.
 You can learn more in their research paper.